 \cref{fig::cavs_score_in_sec5} shows e-detectors (left) and their logarithms (right).
 The horizontal line corresponds to the detection boundary given by $1/\alpha$ (left) and $\log\alpha^{-1}$ (right).
 Similar to the winning rate example, the log e-detectors remained stable during the first four regular seasons, although the difference between SR and CUSUM e-detectors is larger than before.
-After 2014-15 season started, both e-detectors increased rapidly, and the e-SR procedure detected a changepoint during the 2014-15 season, but the e-CUSUM procedure detected the changepoint only in the following season (as expected, since both procedures use the same threshold).
+After 2014-15 season started, both e-detectors increased rapidly, and the e-SR procedure detects a changepoint during the 2014-15 season, but e-CUSUM detects the changepoint only in the following season (as expected, since both procedures use the same threshold).